Guide

 How token rotation works

-Google's OAuth2 access tokens expire after exactly 3600 seconds (1 hour).
-According to Google's Identity documentation, refresh tokens don't expire unless the user revokes access, changes their password, or the token hasn't been used in 6 months.
+Google's OAuth2 access tokens for the Gmail API expire after exactly 3600 seconds (1 hour), which means any long-running PowerShell script must refresh credentials multiple times per workday.
+According to Google's Identity documentation, refresh tokens persist indefinitely unless the user revokes access, changes their password, or leaves the token unused for 6 months.
+Nylas CLI checks the token expiry before every Gmail API call and refreshes silently when needed, so scripts never encounter a 401 mid-execution.

 • Before every command, the CLI checks if the access token is expired or near-expiry